-How to Find the Most Affordable Car Insurance in Oregon
+How to Find Affordable Car Insurance in OR

 In Oregon, the average cost of a car insurance premium is $1,377 per year, which is almost 4 percent less than the national average.
 Drivers in the Beaver State could certainly use some breaks on their car insurance.
 And we will discuss money-saving tips and strategies a little bit later on.
 But first let’s take a closer look at car insurance in Oregon.

 If you ever cause a car accident, liability insurance pays for the other people’s injuries and property damage, up to your liability limit.
 Each state has minimum liability requirements for the drivers in their state.

 In Oregon, the minimum liability requirements are $25,000 bodily injury liability coverage per person, $50,000 bodily injury liability coverage per accident and $20,000 property damage liability coverage per accident.

 The cost of this minimum liability coverage is about $745 per year.